Use HDInsight Spark cluster to analyze data in Data Lake Storage Gen1

 Every time you run a job in Jupyter, your web browser window title will show a (Busy) status along with the notebook title.
 You will also see a solid circle next to the PySpark text in the top-right corner.
 After the job is completed, this will change to a hollow circle.

-Load sample data into a temporary table using the HVAC.csv file you copied to the Data Lake Store account.
-You can access the data in the Data Lake Store account using the following URL pattern.
+Load sample data into a temporary table using the HVAC.csv file you copied to the Data Lake Storage Gen1 account.
+You can access the data in the Data Lake Storage account using the following URL pattern.

-If you have Data Lake Store as default storage, HVAC.csv will be at the path similar to the following URL:
+If you have Data Lake Storage Gen1 as default storage, HVAC.csv will be at the path similar to the following URL:

 Or, you could also use a shortened format such as the following:

-If you have Data Lake Store as additional storage, HVAC.csv will be at the location where you copied it, such as:
+If you have Data Lake Storage as additional storage, HVAC.csv will be at the location where you copied it, such as:

 Because you are using a PySpark kernel, you can now directly run a SQL query on the temporary table hvac that you just created by using the